AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 * Success Criterion 2.4.6
 * Level AA
-* headings-and-labels: Headings and labels describe topic or purpose.
+* Headings and Labels: Headings and labels describe topic or purpose.

 #### Purpose - Headings and Labels (2.4.6) {#purpose-headings-and-labels}